kakers444/slcsp/README.md

+To run this program with the default input, follow these steps:
+1. Ensure Python 3 is installed.
+2. Download the zip file of this project and extract it.
+3. In terminal/command prompt, navigate inside the extracted folder and run the command: python3 slcsp_script.py slcsp.csv
+4. Alternatively, depending on your system, you may need to run it as python instead of python3.

-To run this program, you should include a csv file as the first argument.
-The csv file should have the headers zipcode,rate.
+If you want to run the program with a different set of zip codes, you should include the filename as the first argument instead of the default 'slcsp.csv'.
+The csv file should have the headers: zipcode,rate.
 Each row of the file should be in the format: zipcode,
 Where zipcode is the actual zipcode, followed by a , and a blank.